 Investment programmes are designed to finish at your selected retirement date.
-This may be a date you've set, or one set by your employer.
-If you decide to change your retirement date at any point in the future, it's important that you let us know, so we can adjust your investments in line with this change.
+This may be a date you've set, or one set by Boston Scientific Ltd. If you decide to change your retirement date at any point in the future, it's important that you let us know, so we can adjust your investments in line with this change.
 You can do this online or by giving us a call.

+1 Hands-off

-1 Hands-off If you don't want to decide where your money is invested, we'll invest it in 5 Year programme, chosen to suit most members.
+If you don't want to decide where your money is invested, we can manage it for you.
+We'll invest your money using the My Future programme, chosen to suit most members.
 In the pensions industry, this is known as the 'default' option.
 You may also see it referred to as the default in some of our communications.

+Helping hand

-2 Helping hand If you don't think the hands-off approach is right for you, you could choose one of our other investment programmes instead.
+If you don't think the hands-off approach is right for you, you could choose one of our other investment programmes instead.
 With each of these, we invest your money for you according to a particular objective.

 3 Hands-on You could choose the individual funds you'd like to invest your money in instead.
 This means you'll need to keep an eye on your investments yourself to make sure they'll give you what you need.

-We invest the money in your pension pot to give it a chance to grow